Donate Sponsor

 grey and white cat relaxed on sofa cushion

 Mopping down floors or wiping down your kitchen surfaces?
 Keep your cat out of the space until everything is dry.
-They’re less likely to accidentally get cleaning products on their skin and you’re less likely to end up with pawprints on your newly mopped floor!
+They’re less likely to accidentally get cleaning products on their skin.
+And you’re less likely to end up with pawprints on your newly mopped floor!

 3. Make your space cat-friendly